-To keep things from getting stale, don’t always use the same hashtags for every single one of your posts.
+To keep things from getting stale, don’t always use the same hashtags for your posts.

-When you do this, your posts wind up in the same categories every time, where they are appealing to the same audience, who have probably seen your photos come up before.
+When you do this, your posts wind up in the same categories every time, appealing to the same audience, who have probably seen your photos come up before.

 Try making a list of usable hashtags for your business, and then rotate between that selection to keep things fresh for your audience.

 If you tag your post with #realestate, it will get lost in the noise of the millions of posts in that category.